-David Nenner, a top rated Philadelphia criminal defense lawyer and partner at Nenner & Namerow, was interviewed by the Philadelphia Daily News about his client who was wrongly accused of murder and spent the last 17 months in jail.
+David Nenner, a top rated Philadelphia criminal defense lawyer, was interviewed by the Philadelphia Daily News about his client who was wrongly accused of murder and spent the last 17 months in jail.
 The murder trial was set for the beginning of March.
 However, due to Mr. Nenner’s investigation and research, his client was released from jail.

 Mr. Nenner’s client, Kevin Prince of North Philadelphia, was arrested for a murder that he did not commit and spent the last 17 months in jail, without bail, waiting for trial.
 If he was convicted, Prince, who is 27, could have gone to jail for life without parole.

 On November 8, 2014, a man was shot outside Chance Lounge at 18th and Girard in Philadelphia.
 On that night, Prince was four miles away at another bar watching a light-heavy weight boxing match on TV.

 During the murder investigation in the days and weeks that followed, Prince’s name never came up in the investigation.
 There was no evidence, forensic or any other type, that linked Prince to the shooting.